thao-ng11/fastfit/diaries/nate.md

 ## 9/14
 Finished the unit tests for strength workouts!
 Last thing to add is my microservice to the dashboard!..
 Few hours later, added my microservice to the dashboard.
 ALL DONE!!!!
 I FINISHED!!

+## 9/15
+Started doing wireframes and all of the document files.